Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Utah Stats and Trends

-- Utah has four wins against the spread in 13 games this year.
+- Utah has played 13 games, with four wins against the spread.

-- Utah's games this year have hit the over on six of 10 set point totals (60%).
+- Utah's games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- In games that Utah picks up over 366.7 yards, the team is 3-3 against the spread and 8-1 overall.
+- In games that Utah amasses over 366.7 yards, the team is 3-3 against the spread and 8-1 overall.

-- The Utes have turned the ball over 14 times, five fewer times than the Buckeyes have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.